Lluisarull/SE_Competition/README.md

 The project is structured in 4 different jobs, each of which is defined in a script in the src folder.

+#### Prerequisites

+Before running the scripts, make sure to set up your environment, installing Python 3.10 and configure the necessary parameters according to the `requirements.txt` file.

 ### Data Ingestion

 This project includes a data ingestion process that retrieves data from an external API.

 The data ingestion is handled by the `data_ingestion.py` script.
 This script is responsible for making API calls to download the required data.
 The output of the script are two csv files in the `data/raw` folder, one for the load data ('master_load.csv') and the other for the generation data ('master_gen.csv')

-Before running the data ingestion script, make sure to set up your environment and configure the necessary parameters according to the `requirements.txt` file.

-#### Prerequisites

-- Python 3.10
-- Dependencies (list any additional dependencies)

 #### Configuration